fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice.md

 d.display_class
 # => "Dog"
 ```
 In our example above, we use the `self` keyword in our `Dog#display_class` instance method.
-Thus when we call the `display_class` method, `self` is pointing to the object that called the `display_class` method, the `d` object instantiated from `Dog`.
+Thus when we call the `display_class` method, `self` is pointing to the object that called the `display_class` method, the object instantiated from `Dog`.
 We then chain the `Class#class` method onto the `display_class` method, which returns the class of the `d` object.

 Prior to Ruby 2.7, we could not use the `self` keyword when calling private methods within the class, as this would be the equivalent of calling the method on the object (i.e. calling the instance method outside of the class), which is prevented through use of the `private` method.

 *35) What happens when you use self inside a class but outside of an instance method?*
 When we use the `self` keyword inside a class definition but outside of an instance method, it refers to the class itself.
-This is useful when defining class methods (i.e. methods that are called directly on the class, and not on objects instantiated from the class).
+This is useful when defining class methods (i.e. methods that are called directly on the class, and not on objects instantiated from the class) - we append `self` to a method name in a method definition to define a class method instead of an instance method.

 In our example below, our use of the `self` keyword in the method definition means that we are defining the `species` method directly on the class - i.e. defining a class method.
 As this is a class method, the `self` keyword within the `self.species` class method also refers to the class itself when called on the class.
 ```